Embracing Singlehood, Single Life Blog

 16. Home cooking

 This can also be a great skill to acquire as it has many benefits all around.
 First of all, it’s a useful skill that helps you save money (by not eating out) and eat healthier.
 You control your own consumption of food and what goes in it.
 It’s also a great way to spend some quality time with yourself.
 When done right, in the proper environment and atmosphere, it can also be very relaxing and therapeutic.
-Making a habit of cooking your own meals will surely improve your life, and will make you feel so much better.
+Making a positive habit of cooking your own meals will surely improve your life, and will make you feel so much better.
 Even if you suck at it at first, just keep going.
 Start simple, and work your way up.
 If you do, you will get better and learn to love it.

 17. Don’t always keep your phone at hand